-One big difference between my chowder and most: I use fat-free cream (plus a little real butter) for a lighter, yet just as tasty concoction.
-If you’ve only had canned clam chowder, be aware that this version has a thinner consistency that is traditional in Maine, where I live.
+One big difference between this chowder and most: it uses fat-free cream (plus a little real butter) for a lighter, yet just as tasty concoction.
+If you’ve only had canned clam chowder, be aware that this version has a thinner consistency that is traditional in Maine.
 Earn yourself an extra point for serving the chowder with Nabisco Crown Pilot crackers (typically only found in New England, sorry); oyster crackers or nice crusty rolls will also do just fine.

 Two fish play together nicely in this chowder, and the bonus for the cook is that thinner pieces of fish and even frozen fish works well for this chowder.